-- (b) any potential conflict the broker or brokers may have.17 Larger companies tend to be covered by many brokers, but others may have only one broker covering them because of a relationship (eg, having floated the company).
-The relationship may affect the broker's independence, in which case it may not be feasible to use the valuation even with disclosure. - 26.
-Moreover the broker's consent18 should be given only if the valuation is used properly and in proper context.
-When seeking the broker's consent, the broker should be informed that it should carefully assess what information should accompany the valuation to ensure that it is not misleading or confusing to offeree shareholders. - 27.
-It may give rise to unacceptable circumstances for a bidder (target) to, for example: - (a) use a broker's valuation but not identify the broker or get its consent or - use a broker's valuation in a document other than a bidder's statement or target's statement so as to avoid the requirement for consent.
+- 19.27.
+Moreover the broker's consent20 should be given only if the valuation is used properly and in proper context.
+When seeking the broker's consent, the broker should be informed that it should carefully assess what information should accompany the valuation to ensure that it is not misleading or confusing to offeree shareholders. - 20.28.
+It may give rise to unacceptable circumstances for a bidder (target) to, for example: - (a) use a broker's valuation but not identify the broker or get its consent or - (b) use a broker's valuation in a document other than a bidder's statement or target's statement so as to avoid the requirement for consent.